swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 safer, more ergonomic, and arguably more intuitive types for captures.

-For example, to be consistent with traditional regex backreferences quantifications of multiple or nested captures produces parallel arrays rather than an array of tuples.
+For example, to be consistent with traditional regex backreferences quantifications of multiple or nested captures had to produce parallel arrays rather than an array of tuples.

 ```swift
 /(?:(?<lower>[0-9a-fA-F]+)\.\.(?<upper>[0-9a-fA-F]+))+/